jbarratt/serialized.net/_posts/2007-07-26-eastern-vacation-journal-july-24-july-26.markdown

 <p><img src="http://serialized.net/images/29.jpg" alt="" />
 A monster cheesesteak.</p>

-The real bright spot was the <a href="http://en.wikipedia.org/wiki/Reading_Terminal_Market">Reading Terminal Market</a> -- full of incredible food and people who care about it.
+The real bright spot was the [Reading Terminal Market](http://en.wikipedia.org/wiki/Reading_Terminal_Market) -- full of incredible food and people who care about it.
 I got an 'authentic' cheesesteak from one of the stalls recommended on Chowhound by a local, and Amber got a really good selection of antipasto from a Salumeria.
 My sandwich was pretty large, and by far the best of it's kind I've ever had.
 (As you'd expect/hope, it being the home of it's genre, of course.)
 The best word for it (and what set it apart from others I've tried) was 'balanced'.
 There was a far smaller amount of meat and cheese than I expected, but it was a perfect amount when set against the fresh-that-morning italian roll.

 In other news, I'm going to be fasting for 20 days once I get home.
 This trip has not been a step forward on my path towards fitness, that's for sure.